 C. Definitions.
-1. Except as modified in the Guidelines, or unless the context otherwise requires, the terms used in these a.
-Board of directors, in the case of a branch or agency of a foreign bank, means the managing official in charge of the branch or agency.

-Guidelines have the same meanings as set forth in sections 3 and 39 of the Federal Deposit Insurance Act (12 U.S.C.
+1. Except as modified in the Guidelines, or unless the context otherwise requires, the terms used in these Guidelines have the same meanings as set forth in sections 3 and 39 of the Federal Deposit Insurance Act (12 U.S.C.
 1813 and 1831p-1).